bbauska/zombiePolitics/README.md

-tion, he advocated organizing a corps of conservative public intellectuals who would monitor the dominant media, publish their own scholarly journals, books, and pamphlets, and invest in advertising campaigns to enlighten the American people on conservative issues and policies.
+tion, he advocated organizing a corps of conservative public intellectuals who would monitor the dominant media, publish their own scholarly journals, books, and pamphlets, and invest in advertising campaigns to enlighten the American people on conservative issues and policies.</p>

-The Powell Memo, while not the only influence, played an important role in convincing a "cadre of ultraconservative and self-mythologizing millionaires bent on rescuing the country from the hideous grasp of Satanic liberalism"7 to match their ideological fervor with their pocketbooks by "disbursing the collective sum of roughly $3 billion over a period of thirty years in order to build a network of pub­ lic intellectuals, think tanks, advocacy groups, foundations, media outlets, and pow­ erful lobbying interests."8 As Dave _lohnson points out, the initial eH°ort was slow but effective:
+<p>The Powell Memo, while not the only influence, played an important role in
+convincing a "cadre of ultraconservative and self-mythologizing millionaires bent on rescuing the country from the hideous grasp of Satanic liberalism"7 to match their ideological fervor with their pocketbooks by "disbursing the collective sum of roughly $3 billion over a period of thirty years in order to build a network of pub­ lic intellectuals, think tanks, advocacy groups, foundations, media outlets, and pow­ erful lobbying interests."8 As Dave _lohnson points out, the initial eH°ort was slow but effective:</p>

-In 1973, in response to the Powell memo, _loseph Coors and Christian-right leader Paul Weyrich founded the Heritage Foundation.
+<p>In 1973, in response to the Powell memo, _loseph Coors and Christian-right leader Paul
+Weyrich founded the Heritage Foundation.
 Coors told Lee Edwards, historian of the Heritage Foundation, that the Powell memo persuaded him that American business was "ignoring a crisis."
 In response, Coors decided to help provide the seed fimding for the cre­